Praful095/Madhav-Sales-Dashboard/README.md

 ### Steps followed Creating a Power BI Dashboard for Madhav's Online Sales
-To create a Power BI dashboard that tracks and analyzes Madhav's online sales using the provided order and details CSV files, follow these steps:
+To create a Power BI dashboard that tracks and analyzes Madhav's online sales using the provided order and details CSV files, followed these steps:

-1. Load Data into Power BI
+1. Loaded Data into Power BI
-Open Power BI Desktop.
+Opened Power BI Desktop.
-Import CSV Files:
+Imported CSV Files:
-Go to Home > Get Data > Text/CSV.
+went to Home > Get Data > Text/CSV.
 Select the order.csv file and click Open.
-Repeat the process for the details.csv file.
+Repeated the process for the details.csv file.
 2. Data Preparation and Cleaning
-Examine the Data:
+Examined the Data:

-Click on Data view to inspect the loaded data for both order and details tables.
+Clicked on Data view to inspect the loaded data for both order and details tables.
 Renamed Columns as required

 Ensured that column names are clean and consistent.